zine-eddine303/obsidian-notes/Market research/Steps and guide.md

+# **Step 0: Crafting a Survey Strategy**

+#### **A. Define Your Survey Goals**

+Your survey should address specific, actionable questions, such as:

+1. **Clients' Needs:** What are the main problems they want a website to solve?
+2. **Spending Mentality:** How much are they willing to invest in a website?
+3. **Decision Factors:** What influences their choice of a web designer? (e.g., cost, design quality, speed).
+4. **Competitor Insights:** What services do they currently use, and why?

+---

+#### **B. Determine Your Target Respondents**

+1. **Who to Survey:**
+    - Business owners in the identified industries.
+    - Decision-makers like operations managers or agency owners.
+2. **Where to Find Them:**
+    - LinkedIn for professionals (filter by location and industry).
+    - Facebook Groups for entrepreneurs in Algeria.
+    - Local business directories or networks.
+    - Your existing network (e.g., ask your past clients to share the survey).

+---

+#### **C. Design Your Survey Questions**

+To make your survey effective:

+1. **Keep it Short (5–10 minutes max):** People are more likely to respond if it's brief.
+2. **Use a Mix of Question Types:**
+    - **Multiple Choice:** Easy to answer and analyze.
+    - **Rating Scales (1–5):** Gauge preferences or importance.
+    - **Open-Ended Questions:** Gather detailed insights but limit to 1–2.

+---

+#### **D. Draft Survey Questions**

+Here’s a sample structure based on your goals:

+1. **Demographics:**

+    - What type of business do you own?
+(Multiple choice: E-commerce, Industrial services, Travel agency, etc.).
+    - How long have you been in business?
+(Less than a year, 1–3 years, etc.).
+2. **Website Needs:**

+    - Do you currently have a website?
+(Yes/No).
+    - If yes, what is your main issue with your current website?
+(Multiple choice: Outdated design, poor functionality, etc.).
+    - If no, why haven’t you built one yet?
+(Cost, don’t see the value, don’t know how to start, etc.).
+    - What is the primary purpose of your website?
+(Multiple choice: Sell products, showcase expertise, etc.).
+3. **Spending Mentality:**

+    - How much are you willing to spend on a new website?
+(Multiple choice: <20,000 DA, 20,000–50,000 DA, etc.).
+    - What matters most when choosing a web designer?
+(Ranking question: Price, design quality, speed, etc.).
+4. **Competitor Insights:**

+    - Have you worked with a web designer before?
+(Yes/No).
+    - If yes, what was your experience like?
+(Open-ended).

+---

+#### **E. Choose a Survey Platform**

+- **Google Forms:** Free, simple to use, and shareable.
+- **Typeform:** Great for a modern, user-friendly design.
+- **SurveyMonkey:** Offers more advanced analytics.

+---

+#### **F. Distribute Your Survey**

+1. **Direct Outreach:**
+    - Reach out to potential respondents on LinkedIn or via email.
+    - Use a friendly message to explain your purpose (e.g., “Hi, I’m conducting research to improve web design services for Algerian businesses.
+Your input would be incredibly valuable!”).
+2. **Social Media:**
+    - Post in relevant Facebook Groups for entrepreneurs or business owners in Algeria.
+    - Share on your own social media, asking for responses or referrals.
+3. **Networking:**
+    - Leverage local business events or forums to promote your survey.

+---

+#### **G. Analyze Survey Results**

+- After collecting responses, categorize answers based on your research goals:
+    - **Needs and priorities (high, medium, low):** Use this to refine your service offerings.
+    - **Spending mentality:** Use this to set competitive but realistic pricing.
+    - **Common complaints about competitors:** Highlight how your services solve these issues.

+---

+#### **Task for You:**

+1. Draft your survey using the structure above.
+2. Choose your platform (e.g., Google Forms).
+3. Create a distribution plan (list groups, contacts, or platforms to share).

+Once you’ve done this, share your draft survey or the link with me, and I’ll review and suggest any improvements!

+## Result

+form name:

 # **Step 1: Understand the Market Needs**

 We’ll begin by identifying potential industries and businesses that _need_ websites as a necessity.
 This step will help you focus your efforts on high-demand areas.